Prime Time Crime

 Shipwreck, treasure, insider trading

-WASHINGTON - The US Securities and Exchange Commission said on Thursday that Ernesto Tapanes, 39, agreed to pay more than $216,000 to settle insider trading charges in the case involving the 18th century shipwreck, code-named Black Swan.
+WASHINGTON - The US Securities and Exchange Commission said that Ernesto Tapanes, 39, agreed to pay more than $216,000 to settle insider trading charges in the case involving the 18th century shipwreck, code-named Black Swan.
 (Reuters) MORE: Canadian guilty of insider trading

 BC man defrauded investors